Spring-SWE/c-tweets/README.md

 [![N|Solid](https://i.ibb.co/xCSTV14/Screen-Shot-2022-11-29-at-3-49-08-PM.png)](https://nodesource.com/products/nsolid)

-Dillinger is a web-app that run using the Twitter API to grab tweets that user submit.
+C-tweets is a web-app that run using the Twitter API to grab tweets that user submit.
 Once submitted, users can vote on the worst tweets!

 ## How to use